 The database will provide WSDs with a maximum power level that it can use in a given location and for a particular frequency range.
 In arriving at these data, the algorithms employed need to ensure that a device in that location – plus a certain area of location uncertainty – transmitting with the given power level will not cause harmful interference to a protected service.

-Interference to a licensed use will occur at the receiver of the services to be protected.
-Hence, the algorithms need to understand the possible location of receivers, the level of interfering signal they can tolerate before the interference becomes harmful and the propagation loss between the WSD and the receiver.
-If all these are known perfectly then the WSD transmit power can readily be determined.
+The algorithms need to understand the possible location of receivers, the level of interfering signal they can tolerate before the interference becomes harmful and the propagation loss between the WSD and the receiver.
+If all these are known then the WSD transmit power can readily be determined.

 Considerations on the implementation of the geo-location process for the protection of PMSE

-For PMSE, there are two categories of concerns; logistical and technical.
+For PMSE, there are two categories of concerns: logistical and technical.
 On the logistical side, it is crucial that PMSE users who need interference protection can conveniently register their locations in the database.
 The registration process must be straightforward and easy to complete so that it can be done quickly.
-This will be especially important for users whose plans must change suddenly or which operate systems which have a nationwide (general) license.
+This will be especially important for users whose plans must change suddenly or which operate systems under a nationwide (general) license or under a licence-exempt regime.

 There are several technical challenges that are of interest to PMSE users.
-One is the way how the location of the PMSE equipment is to be registered.
+One is the way the location of the PMSE equipment is to be registered.
 If the equipment works in a certain location, a street address is usually known, but not necessarily the coordinates.
 Another issue is the determination of an operational area if the PMSE equipment is not in a certain “fixed” location.
 A third issue is that the PMSE equipment location may change in a short time.

-The question of how frequently the database should be updated, and how often WSD should query it is of great interest to PMSE users.
+The question of how frequently the database should be updated, and how often WSD should re-consult it is of great interest to PMSE users.
 This is in particular true for PMSE applications TV-productions and Electronic News Gathering.
+It could be beneficial, if the PMSE registration would also contain an indication of the time duration that the PMSE equipment is to stay operational in the current location.

 The protection zone approach could be used in connection with any registered PMSE.
 This zone is drawn around the PMSE receiving antennas.
+When an administrations is employing safe-harbour channels to accommodate PMSE needs (see § 5.6 of ECC Report 159 for the discussion on the safe-harbour), the geo-location database will simply exclude these channels from the list of candidate channels for WSDs.

 Translation process for the protection of different services

+As stated in Section 4, through the translation process the geo-location database will determine a list of allowed frequencies for WSDs and associated transmit powers.
+In particular, in-block and out-of-block emission levels will need to be set, which are defined as follows:

+In-block emissions are emissions corresponding to those segments of a radiated signal’s frequency spectrum which carry information intended for a receiver.
+The width of the in-block segment of the frequency spectrum is the nominal bandwidth of the signal.

+Out-of-block emissions are emissions corresponding to those segments of a radiated signal’s frequency spectrum (outside the in-block segment) which correspond to unintended radiations.

 Protection of the broadcasting service in the band 470-790 MHz

+Broadcasting is a primary service in the 470-790 MHz band.
+Normally reception is protected with a 95% location probability at the DTT coverage edge.
+Broadcasting caters to various reception modes (e.g. fixed, portable,...) in various environments (e.g. rural, urban, …).